Preparing for Surgery

 • Do not drink any alcohol for at least 48 hours prior to surgery.

-• Do not eat or drink anything from 12 a.m. (midnight) prior to surgery or as instructed by your surgeon.
+• Do not eat or drink anything from 12 a.m. (midnight) before surgery or as your surgeon instructed.

 • Do not chew gum, eat hard candy or smoke after midnight.